 2. Use parental controls to limit exposure to violence and pornography.

-3. Use parental controls to monitor and limit the amount of time kids spend on tech devices.
+3. Use parental controls to monitor and limit the amount of time kids spend on devices.

-5. Arrange play dates for your child to encourage face-to-face social interaction with their peers.
+5. Arrange play dates for your child to encourage face-to-face social interaction with peers.

 6. Consider a tech "fast" for your child.
-Gradually remove tech devices and replace them with activities like board games, reading, swimming, bicycling, a family camping trip, etc. Keep your child away from tech devices for 2-3 weeks.
+Gradually remove tech devices and replace them with activities like board games, reading, swimming, bicycling, a family camping trip, etc. Keep your child away from tech devices for two or three weeks.
 You will notice the difference in their behavior.